mybigday/whisper.rn/README.md

 }
 ```

+Please note that:
-Please note that it will significantly increase the size of the app in release mode.
+- It will significantly increase the size of the app in release mode.
+- The RN packager is not allowed file size larger than 2GB, so it not able to use original f16 `large` model (2.9GB), you can use quantized models instead.

 ## Core ML support